Best dog food delivery services for 2020: Pet Plate, BarkBox, Chewy, Ollie and more compared

-After more than two months of coronavirus quarantine, we are still attempting to #socialdistance, #flattenthecurve, and not #loseourminds.
-Many people have decided that during this difficult time, they would avoid taking trips to the store in favor of leaning on meal delivery services and grocery deliveries.
-If you're a dog owner or other pet owner, you might also want to look into a personalized dog food delivery service — after all, Fido deserves a gourmet meal as much as you do!
-That's why we've been working on this list.
-A, for people who want to order food for Fido with fresh ingredients from a pet food delivery service.
-All of the recommended companies listed here are still open and able to help you out.
+After more than two months of coronavirus quarantine, lockdown restrictions are starting to ease.
+But many people have decided that to stay safe, they would still prefer to avoid taking trips to the store and are instead leaning on meal delivery services and grocery deliveries.
+If you're a dog owner or other pet owner, you might also want to consider a personalized dog food delivery service — after all, Fido deserves a gourmet meal as much as you do!
+That's why we've been regularly updating this list of dog food delivery services.
+All of the recommended companies listed here are open and able to help you out, so you're sure to find just the right pet food delivery service to suit your furry friend's particular needs.

 Read more: Gourmet dog treats we'd totally sneak a bite of

-We're not just talking about a pet parent getting their pet food delivered from pet food companies.
-Finding the best dog food delivery services can be challenging, to say the least, as there are so many meal delivery options to choose from and so many opinions on the "best way" to optimize the nutrition, ingredients and vitamins and minerals in your pet's meal plan.
+We're not just talking about a pet parent getting kibble delivered from pet food companies.
+These dog food delivery services are tailored to your pup's every need.
+But finding the best dog food delivery services can be challenging, to say the least.
+There are so many meal delivery options to choose from and so many opinions on the "best way" to optimize the nutrition, ingredients and vitamins and minerals in your pet's meal plan.
 Do you choose grain-free dog food, raw dog food, homemade dog food or plain old dry dog food?
 Do you choose kibble or wet food?
 If you're struggling to find food that fits your fur baby's needs, we're going to break it down for you.
-And we implore you, look carefully as many of them, including Spot and Tango and NomNomNow, have big first-time order discounts -- you can get as much as 30% off your total cart.
+And we implore you to look carefully, as many of them, including Spot and Tango and NomNomNow, have big first-time order discounts -- you can get as much as 30% off your total cart.

 - Spot and Tango: Fresh dog food delivery, small-batch and ready to serve